SOBotics/Belisarius/README.md

 ## Background

-This bot has been developed in an attempt to help capture bad edits and possible vandalism.
+This bot has been developed in an attempt to help capture possible vandalism.
 This includes:

  - Removing all code
  - Replacing all content with nonsense